Tyujhty/Tyujhty/README.md

 ---
 ### :woman_technologist: ABOUT ME :
-I'm a student in web development since November 2022.
+I graduated in October 2023.

-- 🔭 I’m currently working on [my portfolio](https://www.fannybaquey.com/)
+- 🔭 I’m currently working on [my portfolio](https://www.fannybaquey.com/) and [A simple Javascript Bot](https://github.com/Tyujhty/chatbotJS)

-- 🌱 I’m currently learning **Symfony and REACT**
+- 🌱 I’m currently learning **Symfony, React and Javascript**

 - 👯 I’m looking to work-study placement on **Symfony and/or Laravel and/or REACT**